kafkahw/The-Land-of-WEI/README.md

-cs253_udacity
+The_Land_of_WEI
 =============

-projects of cs253 on Udacity
+This blog actually derives from projects of CS253 on Udacity.
+It is a small, simple but well-equipped blog which is written from scratch.